 - Residence hall bathrooms are located on all floors at the end of each wing or section.
 They are designated as "male only" or "female only".

-- Two or three rooms, each with twin beds, wardrobes, and desks.
-Each room has a sink.
+- Two or four rooms, each with twin beds, wardrobes, and desks.
+Each room or suite has a sink.
 The rooms in the suite are adjoined by a bathroom with a toilet and shower.

-- Four of our halls, Bloss Hall, Halsell, the ILLC, and West, are designed in a suite arrangement.
+- Five of our halls, Bloss Hall, Halsell, the ILLC, Tebeau, and West, are designed in a suite arrangement.

 - In Bloss, the ILLC, and West, two double-occupancy or two single-occupancy rooms adjoin each other through a connecting bathroom.